platformsh/legacy-cli/README.md

-  environment:drush (drush)                 Run a drush command on the remote environment environment:http-access (httpaccess)      Update HTTP access settings for an environment environment:info                          Read or set properties for an environment environment:list (environments, env)      Get a list of environments environment:logs (log)                    Read an environment's logs environment:merge (merge)                 Merge an environment
+  environment:drush (drush)                 Run a drush command on the remote environment environment:http-access (httpaccess)      Update HTTP access settings for an environment environment:info                          Read or set properties for an environment environment:init                          Initialize an environment from a public Git repository environment:list (environments, env)      Get a list of environments environment:logs (log)                    Read an environment's logs environment:merge (merge)                 Merge an environment